 Well, we need physical activity in our lives.
 Something as simple as using a treadmill or walking around the block can make a significant impact on your health.
 Make sure to take breaks and get up from your chair.
 Standing up as often as every 30 minutes can be huge for you.
 If you can even stand while doing phone calls, this can be an excellent way to move around and get your legs moving while also getting working done as well.

-5. Prioritize Practicing Self Care
+5. Make Self Care a Habit

 Believe it or not, you are your most important asset.
 We need to take care of ourselves above all else.
 Make sure you are making time daily to address your self-care.
 It could be something as simple as meditation, prayer, reading, journaling, or even just focusing on a non-work-related goal you have in mind.
 Prioritize passion projects that you have as well.